nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ## Upcoming Changes

+### Self-service User Management

+The connect dashboard will integrate an interface for you to manage your users without having to send requests to our support team anymore.

 ### More Upcoming Changes

-[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.31.0'%29) is available in our bug tracking tool.
+[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.32.0'%29) is available in our bug tracking tool.

 ## Recently Released Changes